Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 Then you’ll need to decide which islands to visit, based on the amount of time and money you have to spend in Hawaii and how long you want to stay on each island.
 Which ones you visit will depend on what you like to do.
 They're all different.
 Hawaii is actually composed of 137 islands, including eight large islands, many minor islands, islets, atolls, seamounts, etc. Six islands are readily available to tourists, but one, Lanai, doesn’t have camping facilities.

-Kauai is the oldest of the islands, the farthest north, the greenest.
-It is the island of adventure, but it is also the most expensive to get to
+Kauai is the oldest, northernmost, and greenest of the islands.
+It is the island of adventure, but it is also the most expensive to reach.

 Some great reasons to go there: